There has been code provided throughout the course in live code

 repetitive tasks we commonly need to do.
 This both saves time and makes

-them less error prone, because we’re relying on software stacks that has
+them less error prone, because we’re relying on software stacks that

-stage having been around for quite a while and undergone a big revamp
+software at this stage having been around for quite a while and

-with version 3, but Tidymodels is rapidly catching up and is backed by
+undergone a big revamp with version 3, but Tidymodels is rapidly

-have similar levels of code maturity and stability.
+medium to longer term both will have similar levels of code maturity and

 # Uncomment and run the following command first if you do not have the mlr3 package